 Equally, a patch management process is hugely important.
 While there are legitimate concerns around deploying patches on day one, in case they break essential business systems, there really is no excuse for not testing them in a non-production environment before swiftly pushing them out across the entire network once verified as stable.

 For Windows XP users, Microsoft Security Bulletin MS17-010 will patch the vulnerability exploited by WannaCrypt.

-Another vital part of the defence against ransomware is the use of appropriate technology.
+Another vital part of the defense against ransomware is the use of appropriate technology; antivirus & ransomware protection tools.

 While antivirus and internet security software is not, and never has been, a silver bullet, no business worth its salt would connect any of its devices to the internet without it in place.